 Worldwide translation services involved in the medical field know this.
 It takes a medical linguist expert to sort through all of the acronyms and jargon used in the dynamic world of global pharmaceuticals and medical devices.

 This is why life science translation services handling medical document translation choose to work with experienced medical translators.
 These language professionals have to be adept at examining medical jargon in the source and target languages.
 They also need to understand that medical acronyms can be used in different ways in different fields and languages.
 For instance recognizing “error-prone” abbreviations, symbols and dose designations.
-All this, while sifting through and clearing up confusing medical jargon.
+All this, while sifting through and clearing up confusing medical jargon opens in a new window.

 Translating for Different Medical Audiences